FrancescoDiSalesGithub/DEVOPS_Hacking/jenkins/reverse_shell_script_console/reverse_shell.md

 * 172.18.0.2
 * 172.18.0.3

 The first one is the attacker using a parrot container, the second one is the jenkins server.
-Doing a port scanning we have the following outcome:
+Doing a port scanning on the jenkins server,we have the following outcome:
 ![](nmapvic)

 let's check the server on port 8080: